 I have a small practice combo which is cheap but sounds ok, one of the main problems I had with it is that it is too loud for my neighbours.
-I mean we can hear each other farting so a loud guitar combo is a big NO. Regarding the sound, it was a bit on the bright side, not bad, but for a guitar sometimes was a bit too bright.
-Actually I can't complain too much about the sound.
-For the price I paid, I was happy that it had a speaker inside.
+I mean we can hear each other farting so a loud guitar combo is a big NO-NO. Regarding the sound, it was a bit on the bright side, not bad, but for a guitar sometimes was a bit too bright - at least for my taste.
+Other than the brightnes I can't complain too much about the sound and for the price I paid, I was happy that it had a speaker inside.

 As always I start with saying that is a decision each should take based on the project and needs.
 The web is full of disputes and recommendations, based on what is trending or is cooler.
 Here is how I see it, in plain text.

 Recently I had to debate over the usage of a skeleton screen vs a splash screen for web pages or web apps, although I am not a fan of either solutions here are my thoughts on the topic.

 Fist things first, if you can avoid any of the above this would be the way to go, if you are on the other hand forced to decide between them you will find that each has a place and a time when it should or shouldn't be used.
 Forget the trends or the classic "Apple does this in ...." because I heard it so many times and some use this as a sole argument.
 Let's look deeper into the subject, later you can decide which one to use.